 During the first several weeks of school, the College provides a wide array of educational activities and programs to inform faculty and staff of the necessity of making strong personal choices for their overall safety and wellness.
-These activities include bringing local law enforcement and judicial officers to campus to discuss safety and security issues and training faculty and staff on emergency prevention, response, and operating procedures.
 Personal bodily security is promoted by encouraging faculty and staff to walk in well-lighted areas and to always walk on sidewalks.
 Faculty and staff are expected to report any suspicious persons to the appropriate campus authorities or to the police immediately.
-This type of information is presented to the Faculty and

-Staff several times through each semester.
+This type of information is presented to the Faculty and Staff several times through each semester.
 Other security concerns, (i.e. vandalism, damaged equipment, etc.) are expected to be reported, addressed and corrected immediately while steps are taken to ensure security and safety until repairs can be made.
 Faculty and Staff are expected to assist in promoting security campus wide by reminding others of proper procedures.